 Some of Austin’s most iconic events take place in springtime.
-ABC Kite Fest, March 27-28, is the nation's oldest kite festival (event details TBA).
-Rodeo Austin's private youth events will be held throughout March (fair and rodeo have been cancelled for 2021).
+ABC Kite Fest is the nation's oldest kite festival.
+Rodeo Austin's private youth events will be held throughout March.
 The Jourdan-Bachman Pioneer Farm hosts regular events and workshops throughout the season.
-The annual, family-friendly St. Patrick’s Day Festival will host virtual live music from both Austin and Ireland on March 17.
-Circuit of The Americas will welcome race fans from May 21-23 with the NASCAR Cup Series.
+The annual, family-friendly St. Patrick’s Day Festival hosts live music from both Austin and Ireland.
+Circuit of The Americas will welcome race fans with the NASCAR Cup Series.
 Find more events on our website.

 Find (and Photograph!)
 Bluebonnets